Magazine

 By Ellevest Team

-In September, however, the Fed announced a major interest rate cut of a full half-point — and, earlier this month, at the Fed’s penultimate meeting, they introduced yet another rate cut, bringing it to a range of 4.5-4.75%.
-This latest inflation news, however, does not preclude the approval of another rate cut in December.
+What does this mean for the Fed’s interest rate strategy?
+These latest numbers are unlikely to derail the Fed’s plans to introduce another rate cut at its last meeting of the year.
+In September, the Fed announced a major interest rate cut of a full half-point — and, earlier this month, at the Fed’s penultimate meeting, they introduced yet another rate cut, bringing it to a range of 4.5–4.75%.

 But before we get into all that — and what it all means for you — let’s talk about how inflation works.